 External links are links from your website to another website.
 Linking to trustworthy material sites helps you appear to be an authority and can help Google figure out what your content is about for SEO purposes.

 Remember, both your users and search engines use links to find content on your website.

 Web pages with no links to them are known as “orphans”.
 These pages are not indexed and can’t be seen by Google.
 If Google can’t see a page, neither can your customers.

 How can you make sure you’ve included internal and external links?
 Your SEO plugin will alert you if you’ve omitted these links.

 No one is going to read your web page or blog if it’s just plain boring.
 You can optimise your content all you like with links, great meta titles and descriptions, but at the end of the day, if no one sticks around long enough to read what you’ve written Google will see that as a bounce.
 High bounce rates aren’t great for ranking.

 Provide value to your audience

 Before you sit down to write, think about who you are writing for and why.
 Think about what questions your audience has.
 Hopefully, you’ve used keyword research tools to find these questions.
-There are free tools such as Ubersuggest, Google Keyword Planner or Wordstream.

 Use active voice and not passive voice